You have 0 shipments in your cart

 Smart Boxing

-Beyond couriers and rates, packaging efficiency is another area ripe for automation.
-If you’re sending multi-item orders, Smart Boxing tools analyse your product dimensions and recommend the most efficient way to group them into boxes.
-This helps you use fewer parcels, avoid oversized packaging, and reduce shipping costs tied to dimensional weight.
+If you're sending multi-item orders, Smart Boxing analyses your product dimensions and recommends the most efficient way to group them into boxes.
+This helps you use fewer parcels, avoid oversized packaging, and reduce shipping costs tied to volumetric weight.

-Finally, fulfilment speed depends heavily on how efficiently you can produce shipping labels and packing slips.
-A print manager lets you batch-print documents for multiple orders at once and store your printer preferences.
+Fulfilment speed also depends on how efficiently you can produce shipping labels and packing slips.
+Print Manager™ lets you batch-print documents for multiple orders at once and store your printer preferences.
 Instead of printing one label at a time, you can process dozens in minutes, keeping up with high order volumes without adding staff.

 Once your parcel is packed and sealed, the next step is printing a shipping label that’s clear, accurate, and properly applied.

-A poorly printed or misaligned label can lead to failed deliveries, delays, or surcharges, so it’s worth doing right the first time.
+A poorly printed or misaligned label can lead to failed deliveries, delays, or surcharges.
+It’s worth doing right the first time.

 Your shipping label includes essential details like the destination address, sender info, tracking barcode, and courier service.
 If anything is incorrect or unreadable, your parcel could be returned or rerouted.